Modern Gentlemen

 There are different tobacco control policies around the world, with tax increases being the most effective method.
 Tobacco prices have gone up by over 75% of the retail price.

-9. There are 382 million smokers in the Western Pacific in 2020, making it the region with the most smokers in the world.
+9. There were 382 million smokers in the Western Pacific in 2020, making it the region with the most smokers in the world.

 (Statista)